Andy2244/openwrt-extra/README.md

 Samba VFS modules are supported and can be added via luci.

 For now the samba server is a basic fileserver, without AC-DC, ADS, Cluster and printer support!
-The size of the Samba4.ipk is around 6.6 MB, so you need a >8MB NVRAM device.
+The size of the Samba4.ipk is around 6.6 MB, so you need a >8MB NVRAM device to fit the final image.

 ### Usage